ferrara94/Tools-Share-Management-Platform/README.md

 - 📸 **Visual Regression Testing**: Added `screenshot-based` tests to catch unexpected UI changes and enhance visual coverage.

 Playwright configuration and test files are located in the `e2e/` directory.

 ---

+## 📝 Instructions

+### 🚀 Running the Project Locally

+1. Run the backend with IntelliJ (or others)
+2. Run the E2E tests with Playwright in UI mode `playwright test --ui`

+---
 ## Technologies Used